cessda/cessda.cvs.two/README.md

 2. Ensure that any required software and dependencies are installed
 3. Build CVManager with mvn clean install -U docker:build -Pdocker-compose (optional - use -DskipTests to speed up build)
-4. Use docker-compose up in the directory target/docker/generated to start the application
+4. Use `docker-compose up` in the directory `target/docker/generated` to start the application

-The CVManager should be running on http://localhost:8080/CVManager/
+The CVManager should be running on `http://localhost:8080/CVManager/`

 ## Deployment

-Deployment in the live Google Cloud Environment requires a couple of considerations
+Deployment in the live Google Cloud Environment requires a couple of considerations:

 1. All deployments to the GCP Kubernetes engine are done via Jenkins
 2. The configuration for the deployment is stored in infrastructure/gcp